Game Boy Micro: Design and specifications

 The Game Boy Micro has a two-way switch on its right side for adjusting volume.
 By holding down the left shoulder button, the switch can also be used to adjust the backlight between five levels of brightness.

 Software and hardware

-The Game Boy Micro is compatible with Game Boy Advance games, including Game Boy Advance Video Game Paks.
+The Game Boy Micro is compatible only with Game Boy Advance Game Paks, including Game Boy Advance Video Paks.
+As with other Game Boy Advance systems, there is no regional lockout on software.

-The following games/accessories are not compatible with the Game Boy Micro system: